-ISANA Achernar Academy has selected a group of professionals that share the educational philosophy of the school and are committed to the education of all children.
+ISANA Cardinal Academy has selected a group of professionals that share the educational philosophy of the Charter School and are committed to the education of all children.

-All personnel must commit to the mission and vision of the school.
+All personnel must commit to the mission and vision of the Charter School.
 Employees' job descriptions and work schedules will be reviewed and modified as necessary to meet the needs of the school and its students.
 Employee salaries will be based on the job duties and work basis as outlined in the charter.

-ISANA Achernar Academy currently has the following positions.
-It considers the ones with an Asterix (\) to be "key" positions, which are further described below:
+ISANA Cardinal Academy currently has the following positions.
+It considers the ones with an Asterix () to be "key" positions, which are further described below